 Katavi National Park is the third largest National Park in Tanzania.
-Due to the Parks remoteness the park is less visited which adds to the sense of endless untouched wilderness.
+Due to the Parks remoteness, the park is less visited which adds to the sense of endless untouched wilderness.

-The best time to visit is the dry months from May to October.
+The best time to visit Katavi National Park is the dry months from May to October.
 The Katuma River recedes and the floodplains with pools of water attract intensive game sightings.

 The most impressive sightings are the pods of hundreds of hippos in the remaining pools at the end of the dry season.
 Katavi National Park is best accessed from Dar es Salaam or Arusha by charter flights.
-Overland travel is possible, however allow for additional travel time due to distance and road conditions.
+Overland travel is possible, but allow for additional travel time due to distance and road conditions.

 Explore Africa of a bygone era in an untouched wilderness sanctuary.